 Knowledge was much increased, but wisdom more.

-The film of Time, that still before the sight of mortal vision danced, and led the best Astray, pursuing unsubstantial dreams, Had dropped from every eye.
-Men saw that they Had vexed themselves in vain, to understand What now no hope to understand remained; That they had often counted evil good, And good for ill; laughed when they should have went;
+The film of Time, that still before the sight

+Of mortal vision danced, and led the best

+Astray, pursuing unsubstantial dreams,

+Had dropped from every eye; men saw that they

+Had vexed themselves in vain, to understand

+What now no hope to understand remained;

+That they had often counted evil good,

+And good for ill; laughed when they should have

+wept;

 And wept, forlorn, when God intended mirth.
-But what, of all their follies past, surprised Them most, and seemed most totally insane And unaccountable, was value set On objects of a day, was serious grief Or joy for loss or gain of mortal things.
-So utterly impossible it seemed, When men their proper interests saw, that aught of terminable kind, that aught, which e'er Could die, or cease to be, however named, Should make a human soul-a legal heir Of everlasting years-rejoice or weep, In earnest mood: for nothing now seemed worth
+But what, of all their follies past, surprised Them most, and seemed most totally insane And unaccountable, was value set

+On objects of a day, was serious grief

+Or joy for loss or gain of mortal things.

+So utterly impossible it seemed,

+When men their proper interests saw, that aught

+Of terminable kind, that aught, which e'er

+Could die, or cease to be, however named,

+Should make a human soul-a legal heir